 Lastly, and one of the more exciting aspects, is education – you will have opportunities to learn more about how things work in the business world today by taking advantage of a shared workspace.
 By both working near so many different functioning businesses and by being at a site that offers perks like networking events and communal space, shared offices often host these kinds of events.

-Shared office issues
+Shared issues in office acoustics

 Of course, there are downsides to shared offices.
 We can all imagine a situation when you are preparing for a crucial meeting and there are distractions everywhere.
 You are focused on collecting important info but so are your fellow workers as well.
 The main issue is the lack of structure found in traditional offices.
 You may ask your desk neighbors to keep it down but noise travels and it can affect you in ways you may not notice, but it will eventually be felt when your personal productivity drops.